CorvusOps/PMMS/README.md

 Finally, reboot the system, and you’re done.
 You’ve successfully installed PHP in your Windows installation!

 ### CodeEditors
+Code editors or source code editors are software that is designed specifically to help developers with coding.
+These are text editors with additional functionalities to manage and edit code.

 #### Visual Code
+Visual Studio Code, also commonly referred to as VS Code, is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
+Users can change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.

+#### Procedure in installing
 1. Visit the official website of the Visual Studio Code using any web browser like Google Chrome, Microsoft Edge, etc.
 2. Press the “Download for Windows” button on the website to start the download of the Visual Studio Code Application.
 3. When the download finishes, then the Visual Studio Code icon appears in the downloads folder.